Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     /// A localized message describing what error occurred. public var errorDescription: String? { get }

+    /// Returns a Boolean value indicating whether two values are equal.
+    ///
+    /// Equality is the inverse of inequality.
+For any values `a` and `b`,
+    /// `a == b` implies that `a != b` is `false`.
+    ///
+    /// - Parameters:
+    ///   - lhs: A value to compare.
+    ///   - rhs: Another value to compare. public static func == (a: PassioNutritionAISDK.PassioSDKError, b: PassioNutritionAISDK.PassioSDKError) -> Bool

+    /// Hashes the essential components of this value by feeding them into the
+    /// given hasher.
+    ///
+    /// Implement this method to conform to the `Hashable` protocol.
+The
+    /// components used for hashing must be the same as the components compared
+    /// in your type's `==` operator implementation.
+Call `hasher.combine(_:)`
+    /// with each of these components.
+    ///
+    /// - Important: In your implementation of `hash(into:)`,
+    ///   don't call `finalize()` on the `hasher` instance provided,
+    ///   or replace it with a different instance.
+    ///   Doing so may become a compile-time error in the future.
+    ///
+    /// - Parameter hasher: The hasher to use when combining the components
+    ///   of this instance.
+    public func hash(into hasher: inout Hasher)

     /// Encodes this value into the given encoder.
     ///
     /// If the value fails to encode anything, `encoder` will encode an empty